A cough isn’t usually concerning unless it lingers for more than two weeks or you have additional symptoms such as difficulty breathing.

 In some cases, a severe cough may cause temporary complications such as:

 - fractured ribs

-These are very rare, and they will normally cease when the cough has been cured.
+These are very rare, and they’ll normally stop when your cough disappears.

-A cough that is the symptom of a more serious condition is unlikely to go away on its own.
-If left untreated, the condition could worsen and cause other symptoms or a worse cough.
+A cough that’s the symptom of a more serious condition is unlikely to go away on its own.
+If left untreated, the condition could worsen and cause other symptoms.

-While infrequent coughing is necessary to clear the airways, there are ways you can prevent catching other coughs.
+Infrequent coughing is necessary to clear your airways.
+But there are ways you can prevent other coughs.

-Smoking is the most common cause for a chronic cough.
-Once this cough begins, it can be very difficult to cure.
-There is a wide variety of help and methods available to stop smoking, varying from gadgets such as electronic cigarettes to advice groups and support networks.
-Once you have stopped smoking, you will be much less likely to catch colds or suffer from a chronic cough.
+There are a wide variety of methods available to help you if you decide to quit smoking, from gadgets to advice groups and support networks.
+If you quit smoking, you’ll be much less likely to catch colds or experience a chronic cough.

-The National Lung Health Association states that people who eat diets high in fruit, fiber, and flavonoids are less likely to suffer from chronic coughs.
-If you need help to adjust your diet, your doctor may be able to advise or refer you to a dietician.
+If you need help adjusting your diet, a doctor may be able to advise you or refer you to a dietitian.

-If you have existing medical conditions that increase the chances of developing a cough, such as GERD or asthma, consult your doctor about different management strategies.
-Once correctly managed, you may find that your cough disappears, or it may become much less frequent.
+If you have existing medical conditions that increase your chances of developing a cough, such as GERD or asthma, ask a doctor about different management strategies.
+Once you manage your condition, you may find that your cough disappears or becomes much less frequent.